dbrunkow/CKS-exercises/README.md

 # CKS Exercises

 A set of exercises that helped me prepare for the [Certified Kubernetes Security Specialist](https://www.cncf.io/certification/cks/) exam, offered by the Cloud Native Computing Foundation, organized by curriculum domain.
-They may as well serve as learning and practicing with Kubernetes.
+This is not meant to be a sample example but merely my shared study notes at I prepare.

 ## Contents